 - b.
-National number of adverse events captured by PSIs 18 and 19 on obstetric injury and national number of four other PSIs (6, 9, 11, and 15) included among "all other" HACs.9 - c.
+National number of adverse events captured by PSIs 18 and 19 on obstetric injury and national number of four other PSIs (6, 9, 11, and 15) included among "all other" HACs. - c.
 National number of selected surgical site infections computed in a special calculation for CDC.
-This calculation is based on NHSN data for 17 specific operations: the 12 SCIP operations and 5 other major surgical procedures not included in the SCIP.10 - d.
+This calculation is based on NHSN data for 17 specific operations: the 12 SCIP operations and 5 other major surgical procedures not included in the SCIP. - d.
 To estimate the rate of adverse events for each of the 21 HACs for all patients for which the MPSMS data are used, we follow these steps: - Multiply the adverse event rate for each of the 21 HACs for patients with one of the five conditions included in the 2014-2017 MPSMS samples by the number of hospital inpatients represented by the sample, as calculated by the weight of each sample and the overall total annual national discharges listed above. - Sum the estimates for each of the five samples for each measure to produce an estimate for each of the 21 measures. - 2.
 The estimated total count of annual HACs in the national HAC rate is calculated as the sum of the total number of HACs for the 21 MPSMS HACs in (d) above, plus the estimated number of PSI HACs in (b), plus the number of NHSN-estimated HACs in (c). - 3.
 The national HAC rate is the total HAC count in (2) above divided by the number of annual hospital inpatient discharges of patients at least 18 years old, as provided by HCUP. - 4.
-This method established for 2014 has been repeated for 2015, 2016, and 2017.
-Thus, for each year to date (2015, 2016, and 2017), we normalized the data to generate national estimates of HACs based on 29,751,955 discharges, which was the total number of discharges in 2014 for inpatients 18 years old and over. - 5.
-Due to changes in how some conditions and adverse events are described in ICD-9 and ICD-10, the data for the 7 of 28 measures that depend entirely or partly on administrative data cannot be compared directly across the period of 2014-2017.
-These seven measures are the six PSI-based measures and the SSI data, which constitutes approximately 8 to 10 percent of the overall NHR for 2014 through 2017.
-In 2014 and the first three quarters of 2015, ICD-9-based data were used, and ICD-10 was used in 2016 and 2017.
+As of January 2019, this method established for 2014 has been repeated for 2015, 2016, and 2017; we used 2016 data preliminarily for the number of annual hospital discharges in 2017.
+We aim to compare the estimated total number of HACs for 2015-2019 with the 2014 baseline without having the comparison affected by changes in the total number of discharges.
+Thus, for each year to date (2015, 2016, and preliminary 2017) we normalized the data to generate national estimates of HACs based on 29,751,955 discharges, which was the total number of discharges in 2014 for inpatients 18 years old and over.
+This method will be used again to finalize estimates for 2017 and to establish new estimates for 2018, and 2019 as the data become available.

-9 Due to the transition from ICD-9 to ICD-10 that occurred with the start of the fourth quarter of 2015 and the effect of this change on the PSI data, only data from the first three quarters of 2015 were used to calculate the number of PSI events for 2015.
+&lt;sup>12 Due to the transition from ICD-9 to ICD-10 that occurred with the start of the fourth quarter of 2015 and the effect of this change on the PSI data, only data from the first three quarters of 2015 were used to calculate the number of PSI events for 2015.
 The number of PSI events for January through September 2015 was multiplied by 4/3 to estimate the number of events (HACs) for the full year of 2015.

-10 Due to the ICD-9 to ICD-10 transition that occurred with the start of the fourth quarter of 2015, only data from the first three quarters of 2015 were used to calculate the number of CDC NHSN SSI events for 2015.
+&lt;sup>13 Due to the ICD-9 to ICD-10 transition that occurred with the start of the fourth quarter of 2015, only data from the first three quarters of 2015 were used to calculate the number of CDC NHSN SSI events for 2015.
 The CDC estimate provided for 2015 was based on 12 months of data, from October 2014 through September 2015.